dramaturg/docker-debian-systemd/README.md

 ## Gotchas

-* comes with a backported version of systemd (not in backports at this point in time) and thus comes with my personal repo in its /etc/apt/sources.list.
-Remove that as well as my PGP key if you don't fancy having some weird guys packages available for installation.
 * backports are enabled and pinned to be used.
 * cron, rsyslogd and atd are running, reconfigure or disable as required
 * unattended upgrades are enabled